LucileSD/holberton-system_engineering-devops/0x19-postmortem/README.md

 **Corrective measures**

-choose the name of methods with a link with the name of the file and the goal of the method, with a lot of precision even if the name is long. it is permetting to avoid similar name.
+choose the name of methods with a link with the name of the file and the goal of the method, with a lot of precision even if the name is long. it is permetting to avoid similar name and so problem of execution.
+It is necessary to execute the program the next day after have finished it because some issues appear later.